 Relationships take time and effort.
 You don’t have a single conversation with someone and then trust them like you would a family member or close friend.
 Healthcare is no different.

 Take the time to get to know your patients on a personal level.
+Make sure they feel comfortable with you.
+Become a trusted person in their life.

 Your interactions with your patients are what fuels the decision to continue coming back or opting for another care provider.
 Ansari, offering one of her top patient experience best practices, noted that she and her staff work to build strong connections with their patients.
 This effort makes each meeting special for their clientele.
 For patients of Integrated Spine & Joint Institute, knowing the doctor is there for them every step of the way brings a level of comfort and trust.
 They alleviate fear, pain and negativity that can sometimes be associated with diagnosis and care.
 An act as simple as checking in after an appointment can greatly strengthen the patient provider relationship.